felipead/flight-path-tracker/README.md

 - At least one flight leg must be provided.
 - A flight leg must be declared as a list of two strings.
 - A flight leg cannot point to itself.
 The following will throw an error: `["JFK", "JFK"]`
-- No loops shall be present in the path.
+- No loops or branches shall be present in the path.
 The implementation will raise an error if it detects any loops.
-We detect loops by checking the presence of multiple inbound or outbound flight legs for any given airport code.
+We detect loops or branches by checking the presence of multiple inbound or outbound flight legs for any given airport code.

 #### Security considerations